joandong2/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    Semantic HTML is the use of HTML markup tags with meaning to better describe a code rather than merely to define its presentation or look.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+    In display: block property, we can set height and width, it respects left/right/top/bottom padding and margin and will take the whole line of the element. while display: inline property, we can't specify height/width and it only take exact space that it requires.

 3. What are the 4 areas of the box model?

+    content, padding, border, margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    cross axis

 5. Explain why git is valuable to a team of developers.

+    Git allows developers to share, collaborate, edit, build upon each others code.
+It will create history of changes also in which they can version and review sets of codes.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.